-Centralised system
+Centralized system

-The centralised system can be described as the European repository containing all data and some functionalities to access the information.
-It could be seen as the system in which the received data should first be harmonised and verified in order to correspond to the pre-defined requirements in terms of consistency (see chapter on data validation procedures).
+The centralized system can be described as the European repository containing all data and some functionalities to access the information.
+It could be seen as the system in which the received data should first be harmonized and verified in order to correspond to the pre-defined requirements in terms of consistency (see chapter on data validation procedures).